Reveal-Energy-Services/orchid-python-api/README-dev.md

 To test that you were successful,

-- Navigate to the virtual environment directory if not there already
+- Navigate to the root directory of the repository if not there already
 - Activate the virtualenv by executing, `poetry shell`
 - Execute the command, `pip list --local`.
 You should see output like the following (but probably with different version numbers)